Parameter memory (Parameter Store)

 The changes are applied immediately and are available at process runtime.
 Exception: If the value of a parameter changes, processes with event sources that use the parameter must be republished.

-Remove parameter
+Remove parameters

 Show usage in Intrexx